vetvennarost/leaflet-zoomlevel/README.md

 Leaflet.ZoomLabel
 ====

-Leaflet.ZoomLabel is a simple zoom level control that you can drop into your leaflet map.
+Simple zoom level control by [unbam](https://github.com/unbam) that you can drop into your leaflet map.
 It displays zoom level of the map.

 ## Usage